 The customer lifecycle includes key stages: Onboarding, Adoption, Retention, Expansion, and Advocacy.
 Each stage represents a critical phase requiring specific responsibilities from customer success teams.

-Understanding these stages in the sales process is essential for devising a plan that ensures customer success.
-The first engagement after purchase, for instance, sets the tone for future interactions.
-The first 90 days are particularly important as they significantly influence customer journey outcomes.
+Understanding these stages is essential for devising a plan ensuring customer success.
+The first engagement after purchase, particularly within the first 90 days, significantly influences journey outcomes.

-Identifying sub-stages within each phase provides a granular understanding of customer behavior and helps develop targeted engagement strategies.
-This ensures tailored support at each stage, enhancing the overall experience.
+Identifying sub-stages within each phase provides a granular understanding of customer behavior and helps develop targeted engagement strategies, ensuring tailored support at each stage to enhance the experience.

 Map Out Customer Touchpoints at Each Stage

-Customer touchpoints are specific interactions with a company, vital for mapping the journey where customers interact.
-Start with a comprehensive list and then focus on the most relevant ones.
+Customer touchpoints are specific interactions with a company, vital for mapping the journey.
+Start with a comprehensive list and focus on the most relevant ones.

 Common touchpoints include social media, website interactions, product trials, onboarding, and marketing emails.
-By mapping these interactions, businesses can create a detailed journey map highlighting all critical points, ensuring better engagement and satisfaction.
+Mapping these interactions creates a detailed journey map highlighting critical points, ensuring better engagement and satisfaction.

 Highlight Critical Customer Milestones

-Tracking these milestones helps understand customer experiences at various stages and assess derived value.
-Highlighting them in the journey map provides a clear view of progress and areas for improvement.
+Tracking these milestones helps understand experiences at various stages and assess derived value.
+Highlighting them in the journey map provides a clear view of progress and improvement areas.

 Optimize and Continuously Improve the Journey

 Continuous improvement maintains an effective customer success journey.
 Regular reviews and updates keep the map relevant and aligned with customer expectations.
-Monitoring feedback and data helps identify friction points and areas for optimization.
+Monitoring feedback and data helps identify friction points and optimization areas.

 Proactive measures addressing typical issues enhance satisfaction and ensure a smoother experience.